tiguchi/phabricator-installer/README.md

 If your current web server checks some or all of these boxes then you should be OK with running the installer on an already configured box.

-If you're not happy with my exquisite choice of packages and services then you'll have to clean up the mess after the installation or install Phabricator by hand (see intro text above).
+If you're not happy with my exquisite choice of packages and services then you'll have to clean up the mess after the installation or install Phabricator by hand.

-### Additional Goodies
-- Installation of an update script and optional scheduling of automatic Phabricator updates.
-It will be located in the root of the Phabricator installation directory

 ## How to use?
 Download the latest version to your Debian box.
 You can just copy & paste the following which should download and automatically run the installer: